 The Executive Assistant to the Vice President of Student Affairs and Dean of Students provides support services for the Student Affairs division, while providing administrative and financial budgetary support for the Dean of Students office.
 As well as coordinates and oversees student enrollment in SHIP; coordinates special events, and retreats for the Student Affairs division; managing the Vice Presidents schedule/calendar and making travel arrangements.
 She also organizes materials while providing support for SAC, the Management Team, and the Student Affairs Committee of the Board of Trustees.

-The Administrative Coordinator provides budgetary support for the Dean of Students Office, which includes processing invoices, reimbursements and student payroll.
-She processes Emergency Grant Funding, and the McCann Loans.
+As Administrative Services Coordinator, Merryann provides budgetary support for the Dean of Students Office, which includes processing invoices, reimbursements and student payroll.
+She also processes student funding applications for Emergency Grant Funding and McCann Loans.